tomeklucz/FM-four-card-feature-section/README.md

-# Frontend Mentor - Interactive rating component
+# Frontend Mentor - Four card feature section

 This is a solution to the [Four card feature section on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).